-Karen Austrian manages Population Council projects designed to empower girls in east and southern Africa.
-She develops, implements, and evaluates programs that build girls’ protective assets, such as financial literacy and sexual health and rights.
-Austrian is the lead author of Girl-Centered Program Design: A Toolkit to Develop, Strengthen and Expand Adolescent Girls Programs, a user-friendly guide that has been used by more than one thousand practitioners, policymakers, and donors in over two dozen countries.
+Karen Austrian leads Population Council projects designed to empower girls in east and southern Africa.
+She develops, implements, and evaluates programs that build girls’ protective assets, such as financial literacy, social safety nets and access to education.
+Austrian is the principal investigator of two large, longitudinal, randomized trials evaluating the impact of multi-sectoral programs for adolescent girls – the Adolescent Girls Initiative – Kenya and the Adolescent Girls Empowerment Program in Zambia.

 Austrian has provided technical assistance on girls’ programs and policies to the World Bank, the UK Department for International Development (DFID), the Girl Hub, the Nike Foundation, and international, national, and community organizations.
 Before joining the Council in 2007, she co-founded and directed the Binti Pamoja Center, a program to empower adolescent girls in the Kibera slum of Nairobi, Kenya.